 This funny thing happens at the end of Year One, when it’s possible to forget many of the early struggles of implementation and discount the progress of the marketing program over the last year.
 That isn’t necessarily a bad thing.
 The cognitive and emotional distance signals the end of early implementation and a newfound ability to drive results.

 If you find yourself in such a frame of mind, be careful not to confuse it with a need to change things up.
 Consider the marketing program at the onset of the journey and compare it objectively with the marketing program after Year One.
-Are the marketing foundation and the growth pillars built?
+Are the marketing foundation and the profit center pillars built?
 Are there trackable returns (or at least a newly built ability to track returns)?
 Is the strategy still sound?
 Does the company have the right people in place to drive revenue?
 Is there a clear path forward?

 If the answers are “yes,” then it’s best to ride things out.